Ad-Dharmi: History

-The Adi-movements were various Dalit religious movements to break away from Hinduism that arose in the 1910s and 1920s in India, with the Ad-Dharmis being one of the Adi-movements and the first to develop the concept of "Adi" amongst them.
-These movements arose as a reaction to Jyotiba Phule's assertion that the Brahmins were foreign Aryans who came to India and subjugated the indigenous races, such as the Dalits.
 The Ad-Dharm movement was started in the 1920s as a Chamar religious movement with the aim of establishing a distinct religious identity, being inspired by the 16th century Bhakti-era saint Ravidas.
 The Ad-Dharmi Dalits unified as a faith in 1925 during British rule in India.
 The founders of the Ad-Dharm Movement were Mangu Ram Mugowalia (a founding member of the Ghadar Party, he became the president of the executive committee of the Ad-Dharmis), Master Gurbanta Singh (a senior Congress leader), B. L. Gherra, and Pandit Hari Ram (Pandori Bibi), who served as the organization's secretary.
-Initially, Mangu Ram tried working with the Arya Samaj but lost hope and decided to launch a separate identity apart from Hinduism and Sikhism, known as Ad-Dhama.
+Mangu Ram had been educated in the United States and was a Ghadarite, with him having a strong disposition against the concept of untouchability.
+Initially, Mangu Ram tried working with the Arya Samaj, founding a school for lower-castes within the framework of the Arya Samaj, but lost hope and decided to launch a separate identity apart from Hinduism and Sikhism, known as Ad-Dhama.
+The movement envisioned itself as a separate religion, apart from the prevailing religions of Hinduism, Sikhism, Islam, or Christianity, believing that they had existed since ancient times as a distinct quom (religious group).

 The movement projected Guru Ravidas, the 14th century Bhakti Movement saint, as their spiritual guru and adopted a sacred book called Ad Parkash for their separate ritual traditions, promoting Ravidas' poetry.
 The movement promoted an anti-caste agenda via texts, posters, and pamphlets.
 One poster from 1927 stated: